andi2garcia/ubuntu-unattended-install/README.md

 Consider using tools like chef or puppet to perform any additional software installations/configurations.

 Created by: **Rinck Sonnenberg (Netson)**
+Copied by: Andrei García - Just for used the 18.04 version.
+All credits given to Rinck.

 ## Compatibility